apisty1/sustainability-rag-thesis/ingest-pdf/README.md

 - load and clean the PDF
 - generate token-aware chunks
 - compute embeddings
+- prepare structured data for hybrid retrieval
 - populate the vector database
 - log progress at each stage

 ---

 ## Design Considerations (Academic Perspective)

+- **Methodological evolution**
+  The pipeline reflects an iterative research process, evolving from simple RAG to Hybrid RAG.

 - **Explainability**
   Page numbers and chunk indices are preserved for traceability.